Skip to contents

 ...

-A numeric matrix or data frame where each column represents a gene's expression (or abundance) and each row corresponds to an observation (e.g., a sample).
+A numeric matrix or data frame where each column represents a feature and each row represents an observation.

 A factor or vector representing the primary experimental factor.